Anglican Diocese of Etche

-The Anglican Diocese of Etche is one of thirteen within the Anglican Province of the Niger Delta, itself one of 14 provinces within the Church of Nigeria.
-The current bishop is Precious Nwala.
+The Anglican Diocese of Etche is one of thirteen within the Anglican Province of the Niger Delta, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The current bishop is the Right Rev. Precious Nwala.
 Nwala was consecrated a bishop on March 4, 2007 at the Cathedral of the Advent, Abuja; and the missionary diocese was inaugurated on March 19 at St Matthias' Cathedral, Okomoko/Egwi, Etche.